In this post, we'll read a shapefile directly from a zip file on a server all in memory.

 You may specify only one of the three file types if you are just trying to read one of the file types.
 Some attributes such as Reader.shapeName will not be available using this method.

 File-like objects provide a lot of power.
 However it is important to note that not all file-like objects implement all of the file methods.
 In the above example the urllib2 module does not provide the "seek" method needed by the zipfile module.
-You can always transfer data to the StringIO or cStringIO module in memory to ensure compatibility.
+The ZipFile read() method is the same way.
+To get around that issue, we transfer the data to the StringIO or cStringIO module in memory to ensure compatibility.
 If the data is potentially too big to hold in memory you can use the tempfile module to temporarily store the shapefile data on disk.